 With every initiative and project, we ask “what all is possible?”
 We go to work making a plan for achieving it.
 Then we manage the process every step of the way with commitment to collaboration, inclusion, innovation and positive change.

-Email or call to find out what is possible with Wovie: info at wovie dot com
+Email or call to find out what is possible with Wovie: marilyn at wovie dot com

 What We Do

-Wovie provides Strategic Consulting, Project Management and Production Services for organizations and individuals who want to use the power of moving image storytelling to make the world a better place.
+Wovie provides Strategic Consulting, Project Management and Media Arts Production Services for organizations and individuals who want to use the power of moving image storytelling to make the world a better place.

 Through facilitated creative sessions we catalyze your imagination, emotional intelligence and subject matter expertise to help you envision and articulate what you know in your heart is possible—with your project, your organization, or both.
 We listen carefully, we synthesize your ideas, and we transform them into strategic objectives and work plans infused with your unique dreams, passion and expertise.